aimeos/aimeos-docs/src/config/mshop/order-manager.md

-This would add the decorator named "decorator2" defined by "\Aimeos\MShop\Order\Manager\Service\Transaction\Decorator\Decorator2" only to the order base service transaction manager.
+This would add the decorator named "decorator2" defined by "\Aimeos\MShop\Order\Manager\Service\Transaction\Decorator\Decorator2" only to the order service transaction manager.

 See also: